 Where to Find Retained Earnings on the Balance Sheet

-Retained earnings are listed under the shareholders’ equity section on the bottom half of the balance sheet.
+Retained earnings are listed under the shareholders’ equity section on the bottom half of the balance sheet — not the income statement.
+To find them on your latest balance sheet, look under:

 - Equity (or Owner’s Equity)